 Who Is Allergic to Poison Ivy, Poison Oak, and Poison Sumac?

-Have you ever wondered: Do I have poison ivy?
+Have you ever wondered: Can I get poison ivy?
 What you're really asking is: Am I allergic to the plant?
 Not everyone is.
-About 85% of Americans are allergic to poison ivy, leaving about 15% resistant to any reaction.
+Up to 85% of Americans are allergic to poison ivy, leaving at least 15% resistant to any reaction.

 If you are allergic to poison ivy, you're more likely to be allergic to poison oak and poison sumac, because all three plants contain the same rash-triggering plant oil called urushiol (pronounced yoo-ROO-shee-all).
 You're also more likely to have an allergic reaction to other plant resins, such as the oil from Japanese lacquer trees (used on furniture), mango rinds, and cashew shells.